SAP/fundamental-ngx/README.md

 ## Download and Installation

-#### 1. Download Fundamental NGX, Fiori Fundamentals and ng-bootstrap
+#### 1. Download Fundamental NGX and Fiori Fundamentals

-`npm install --save fiori-fundamentals fundamental-ngx @ng-bootstrap/ng-bootstrap`
+`npm install --save fiori-fundamentals fundamental-ngx`

 #### 2. Include the Fiori Fundamentals CSS in your Angular application.
 Open your `angular.json` file and add the following to the `styles` array: